DroneBlocks/databot-py/README.md

 ### Locate the Databot BlueTooth address

-run the file, `examples/databot_discovery.py`
+With the databot turned on, run the file:

+`examples/databot_discovery.py`

 If the Databot BLE device address can be found it will be printed in the terminal.
-You will need this address when configuring teh PyDatabot instance.
+You will need this address when configuring the PyDatabot instance.

+Specifically in the examples.

 ### Simple Databot interfacing to print data values